 Daughter of Fire

 Laura led a sheltered, middle class existence.
 Oh, she knew she was adopted, but what did it matter?
 A lot when her birth mother is murdered and the killers come after her next...for reasons that are deep in her very blood.
-Get your copy of this compelling urban fantasy here.
+Inspired by classical mythology and Buffy the Vampire Slayer, this standalone urban fantasy has...

 The Death God’s Chosen